Isla Dawn

-Courtney Florence Stewart is a Scottish professional wrestler currently signed to WWE, performs on the NXT brand under the ring name Isla Dawn.
+Courtney Stewart (born 2 February 1994) is a Scottish professional wrestler She is best known for her time in WWE, where she performed under the ring name Isla Dawn.
+She was one-half of The Unholy Union with Alba Fyre, with whom she was a one-time (and final) holder of the NXT Women's Tag Team Championship as well as a one-time WWE Women's Tag Team Champion.

+Early life

+Courtney Stewart was born in Glasgow and grew up in the northern district of Balornock.
+She studied acting at Langside College, initially wanting to become an actress and a dancer.
+Stewart has a sister.

 Professional wrestling career

-Independent circuit (2013–2016)
+Independent circuit (2013–2018, 2025-present)

 On 17 October 2014, Stewart made her Tidal Championship Wrestling debut, defeating Ruby Summers at their Dark Waters event.
 On 3 March 2016, at Reckless Intent's Under Pressure event, Stewart defeated Nikki Storm in the first women's match for the promotion.
 On 20 March, Stewart competed in Pro-Wrestling: EVE's first all-female professional wrestling show in London titled "Let's Make History!", losing to April Davids by submission.

-World Wonder Ring Stardom (2016)

-Stewart made her debut for World Wonder Ring Stardom when she was announced as one of the twelve names competing in the 2016 5★Star Grand Prix tournament.
+Stewart made her debut for World Wonder Ring Stardom when she was announced as one of the twelve names competing in the 2016 5Star Grand Prix Tournament.
 From 21 August to 9 September, she competed in the "Red Stars" block, garnering two wins and four losses, and ending with a total of four points.